Lahoysk: Tyshkevich palace

 Tyshkevich Palace in Logoisk is an architectural monument of late classicism (Empire).
 Most of the palace, as well as farm buildings almost completely destroyed and the chapel at the end of World War II by the retreating Germans.
 The ruins of the walls of the side wing of the palace and well known Tyshkevich's park.

 The monumental structure was raised on a high base of rectangular shape (70 × 20 m).
 In the courtyard of the estate were "the hut" ledovnya (refrigirator-building), congestive, stable box and other outbuildings.

 All parts of the palace were covered with gable roofs.
 Ceremonial palace museum apartment resembled a suite.
 Here in 2 huge oblong halls were presented things from the rich museum collection.
 The decoration of the interiors has been made in the Empire style.
 It is assumed that these rooms are on the 1st floor of the side wing of the palace.

 Its a story, that Tyshkevich's castle and St. Kazimir Catholic Church was connected with underground road.

 Sculpture 'The Mother of God in Logoisk'

-September 24, 2016 in Logoisk had been installed and blessed Sculpture 'The Mother of God in Logoisk' (the author is Vladimir Slobodchikov, currently lives in Silichy village).
+On 24 September 2016, the sculpture 'The Mother of God in Logoisk' (the author is Vladimir Slobodchikov, who currently lives in Silichy village) was installed and blessed in Logoisk.

-According to the bishop, who blessed the monument, it is now possible to come for help and consolation, or in a moments of joy.
+According to the bishop who blessed the monument, it is now possible to come for help and consolation, or in a moments of joy.